-Can any part of the solid waste be classified as hazardous in terms of the NEM:WA? | YES | NO If YES, inform the competent authority and request a change to an application for scoping and EIA.
+Can any part of the solid waste be classified as hazardous in terms of the NEM:WA?
+YES NO If YES, inform the competent authority and request a change to an application for scoping and EIA.
 An application for a waste permit in terms of the NEM:WA must also be submitted with this application.

 Is the activity that is being applied for a solid waste handling or treatment facility?
 YES NO If YES, then the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.
 An application for a waste permit in terms of the NEM:WA must also be submitted with this application.

-b ) Lia uid efflu uent ~ , -14 aia · · · · · 40116
+b) Liquid effluent

-- produce effluent, other than normal sewage, that will be disposed al sewage system?
-YES NO If YES, what e stimated quantity will be produced per month? imately 05kl/day Will the activity produce any effluent that will be treated and/or disposed of on site?
-YES NO If YES, the app licant should consult with the competent authority to determine wheth er it is ne cessary to change to a n application for scoping and EIA.
-Approximately evaporation po 105kl/day of wastewater/effluent will be produced per day, which will be produced per day. l be store d in the Will the activity facility? produce effluent that will be treated and/or disposed of at another YES NO If YES, provide the particulars of the facility: Facility name: Contact person: Postal address: Postal code: Telephone: Cell: E-mail: Fax: Describe the mea asures that will be taken to ensure the optimal reuse or recycling of w aste wate er, if any: Wastewater/ef fluent will be stored in 1.5ha evaporation ponds • c) Emissio ns into the atmosphere release emissions into the atmosphere other that exhaust emissions ated with construction phase activities?
-YES NO If YES, is it cont rolled by any legislation of any sphere of government?
-YES NO If YES, the app icant must consult with the competent authority to determine whethe application for scoping and EIA. er it is ne cessary the emissions in terms of type and concentration: , 7 d) Waste p ermit of the NEM:W/ of the activity produce waste that will require a waste permit in terms A? agement is not required in our opinion, as the activity will be YES NO e) Generation of noise
+Will the activity produce effluent, other than normal sewage, that will be disposed of in a municipal sewage system?
+YES NO If YES, what estimated quantity will be produced per month?
+N/A Will the activity produce any effluent that will be treated and/or disposed of on site?
+YES NO If YES, the applicant should consult with the competent authority to determine wheth to change to an application for scoping and EIA. er it is ne cessary N/A. The proposed activity is for the treatment of effluent

+Will the activity produce effluent that will be treated and/or disposed of at another VEQ NO

+facility?
+HEO NO

+If YES, provide the particulars of the facility:

+Facility name:

+Contact

+person:

+Postal

+address:

+Postal code:

+Telephone: Cell:

+E-mail: Fax:

+Describe the measures that will be taken to ensure the optimal reuse or recycling of waste water, if any:

+Wastewater/effluent will be stored in 1.5ha evaporation ponds c) Emissions into the atmosphere d) Waste permit

+Will the activity release emissions into the atmosphere other that exhaust emissions and dust associated with construction phase activities?
+YES NO If YES, is it controlled by any legislation of any sphere of government?
+YES NO If YES, the applicant must consult with the competent authority to determine whether to change to an application for scoping and EIA. er it is ne cessary

+If NO ), describe the emissions in terms of type and concentration:

+Will any aspect of the activity produce waste that will require a waste permit in terms of the NEM:WA?
+A Waste management is not required in our opinion, as the activity will be treating effluent/sewage, which is excluded in terms of the NEM:WA List of Waste management Activities (as amended 24 July 2015).
+YES NO e) Generation of noise